jupyterhub/jupyterhub/docs/source/reference/api-only.md

 ## Why Rest API Only?

 ### Limited UI customization via templates
-The JupiterHub UI can be customized through extensivle HTML [templates](templates), but the scope at which it can be customized, is limited.
+The JupyterHub UI can be customized through extensivle HTML [templates](templates), but the scope at which it can be customized, is limited.
 It supports adding of content and messages to existing pages, but the page flow and available pages, cannot be customized.

 ### Rich UI Customization with REST API based Apps
-JuptiterHub is primarily used as an API for managing Jupiter servers for other Jupiter-based appicatons that might want to present a different User Experience.
-Additionally, With an option of a fully customized experience available, you can now disable the hub UI and easily use your own pages, together with the JupiterHub Rest API, to build your own web applications to serve your users; relying on the hub only as an API for managing Users and Servers.
+JuptiterHub is primarily used as an API for managing Jupyter servers for other Jupyter-based applicatons that might want to present a different User Experience.
+Additionally, With an option of a fully customized experience available, you can now disable the hub UI and easily use your own pages, together with the JupyterHub Rest API, to build your own web applications to serve your users; relying on the hub only as an API for managing Users and Servers.

 An Example of such application is the BinderHub, which powers https://mybinder.org, and motivates many of these changes.

 BinderHub is distinct from a traditional JupyterHub deployment